ytdl-org/youtube-dl/README.md

 # COPYRIGHT

-youtube-dl is released into the public domain by the copyright holders.
+youtube-dlc is released into the public domain by the copyright holders.

 This README file was originally written by [Daniel Bolton](https://github.com/dbbolton) and is likewise released into the public domain.